-The trail head is near the Sligachan Hotel.
-It starts out nice and easy and gradually gets steeper as you com towards the peak.
-The trail sort of disappears and you just sort of scramble up hill until you reach the ridge line.
-Absolutely incredible views from the top, perfect place for lunch.
+The trailhead is near the Sligachan Hotel.
+It starts out nice and easy and gradually gets steeper as you come towards the peak.
+The trail sort of disappears and you just sort of scramble uphill until you reach the ridgeline.
+Absolutely incredible views from the top, the perfect place for lunch.
 You can make it higher if you don’t mind a sketchy climb with a lot of loose rock.
 Follow the trail down the opposite side of the ridge along the river with plenty of beautiful waterfalls on the way, you’ll eventually hit a gravel driveway that takes you back to the car.

-Small day pack, around 20 litres, preferably with a waterproof cover.
+- Small day pack, around 20 liters, preferably with a waterproof cover.